 Are you struggling with the task of writing children’s dialog?
 Some of the worst dialog ever written, in both film and fiction, has been dialog for kids.
 We all know children are not just miniature grownups—they don’t think like adults or talk like adults.
 Yet writers seem to forget that when they go to write a story and place words in the mouths of child characters that real kids never would say.

 Here is one example, from a novel I’m editing for a first-time author.
-For the most part, this client’s dialog writing is spot-on—it sounds like real people talking—but when he has Matthew, the three-year-old, speak, we find the kid spouting sentences like this one: “So we’re moving today?”
-A three-year-old, mind you!
+For the most part, this client’s dialog writing is spot-on—it sounds like real people talking—but when he has Matthew, the two-year-old, speak, we find the kid spouting sentences like this one: “So we’re moving today?”
+A two-year-old, mind you!

 Very young children have a limited vocabulary.
-In addition (psychology research shows) they are developmentally incapable of grasping abstract concepts, speaking in abstractions, or constructing complex sentences.
+They are also developmentally incapable of grasping abstract concepts, speaking in abstractions, or constructing complex sentences, according to psychologists.
 They speak in simple sentences or small sentence fragments.
 They typically do not know the “correct,” abstract word for a concept (such as “moving”) and instead use a substitute, concrete word that they do understand (such as “go”).
 And don’t forget that when authors write dialog for characters of any age, accuracy doesn’t mean writing grammatically—it means writing the words the way the character would actually say them, whether that’s grammatical or not.

 Let’s look at another example of unrealistic children’s dialog from a different beginning author, who writes the following about a six-year-old: